Aaron Brewer (offensive lineman): Tennessee Titans

-On October 8, 2021, Brewer was placed on injured reserve.
+On October 8, Brewer was placed on injured reserve.
 He was activated on November 6.

 Having previously played more of a reserve role or starting in relief of injuries for his first two seasons, Brewer became the full time starting left guard in the 2022 season; starting all 17 games.

 Entering the 2023 offseason as a restricted free agent, the Titans placed a second round tender on Brewer on March 15, 2023.
+On May 7, the Titans announced that Brewer would be moved to center, and take over the starting role that was vacated following the release of Ben Jones.
+He started all 17 games at center in 2023.

+Miami Dolphins

+On March 15, 2024, Brewer signed a three-year contract with the Miami Dolphins.
+He started all 17 games in the 2024 season.